OpenVoiceOS/ovos-skill-dictation/README.md

 following to it

         "email": {
-            "email": "my_mail@fakemail.com",
+            "email": "send_from@gmail.com",
-            "password": "SECRET"
+            "password": "SECRET",
+            "destinatary": "send_to@gmail.com"
         }

-email will now be sent from here, the destinatary is the same email
+email will now be sent from here, the destinatary is the same email if not provided

 skill settings were not used or your email and password would be stored in mycroft home backend